zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

 2. Create a [DNS Query] with query type  MX and query name *Child Zone* ("MX Query").

-3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").
+3. Obtain the set of name server names and IP addresses using methods [Get-Del-NS-Names-and-IPs] and [Get-Zone-NS-Names-and-IPs] ("Name Servers").

+4. Extract the unique set of name server IP addresses from *Name Servers* ("Name Server IPs").

-4. Create the following empty sets
+5. Create the following empty sets

     1. Name server IP address ("No Response MX Query").
     2. Name server IP address and associated RCODE value